Wood Screw Drill Size

 Tips For Maintaining Screw And Drill Bit Compatibility

-• Choose the correct drill bit size by referring to manufacturer guidelines or using a drill bit gauge.
+• Choose the correct drill bit size by referring to the manufacturer guidelines or the pilot hole chart above.

 • Pre-drill pilot holes to accommodate the screw size, avoiding excessive force that can strip the wood or the screw itself.